COSC-310-Group-18/COSC310_A2/README.md

 # Limitations

-- Nova can take a while to processes user input and output the correct responses since there is a lot of conversion and formatting to be done.
+- Nova can take a while to process user input and output the correct responses since there is a lot of conversion and formatting to be done.
 The processing time could be lowered by using more efficient functions.
-- Nova is somewhat limitted to the predefined questions and responses in the corpus.txt.
+- Nova is somewhat limited to the predefined questions and responses in the corpus.txt.
 The corpus.txt will have to be expanded to allow Nova to answer more questions.
   - `Input: who is the president of the USA?`
   - `Nova: I do not understand your question`
 - Nova cannot recognize inputs that have spelling errors.
 This can be fixed with Porter Stemmer in the next version